DLochmelis33/fashion.pulse/core/src/README_SERVER.md

 docker build -t fashionpulse .
 ```

-Run the image locally to ensure it's working:
+Run the image locally to ensure it's working (note that to access the local server you should use `127.0.0.1:8000`):

 ```bash
 docker run -p 8000:8000 fashionpulse